Italy With Pleasure

 Our tours are a balance between being informative (examples of the culture and lifestyle, historical details) as well as having everything that makes for an enjoyable trip (long lunches in good restaurants, a relaxed pace).
 We plan the itinerary in the way that you would plan to travel yourself, or with a group of friends.

-DAY 1 – BUONGIORNO TUSCANY
+DAY 1: BUONGIORNO TUSCANY

-We meet in Florence and depart for our accommodation, the Tenuta di Mensanello.
+We meet in the city of Florence and depart for our accommodation, the Tenuta di Mensanello.
 This is a historic farm estate, now operating as a boutique hotel.
 By staying in here you will be directly experiencing a working agricultural property.
 Set amongst olive groves and vineyards, the property developed from the 11th century onwards.
 Around the grounds you will see numerous aspects of times gone by, giving an insight into the lifestyle here in centuries past – you are immersed in history.
 For this week, you live amongst it.

 But we don’t forget the needs of the present!
 The Tenuta di Mensanello offers all you would expect during your time here, such as wifi, air conditioned rooms, and a swimming pool.